Suri312006/undergradthesis/4-secctx.typ

 they switch @twizzler.
 To manage these threads, the kernel assigns a Security Context Manager, which holds onto security context references that a thread has.

+There exists only 1 point of enforcement for security policy if we wish to keep the kernel out of the access path; the creation of the path itself!
+On page fault, the point in which a process requests the kernel to map an object in is when we have access to the security policy we seek to enforce (the signed capabilities inside the security context), the target object, and most importantly, kernel execution!
+Its the only time we can program the mmu according to the desired protections, and transfer control of enforcement to the hardware @twizzler.

-The enforcement of security policy in Twizzler happens on page fault when trying to access a new object @twizzler.
-Upon fault, the kernel inspects the target object and identifies the default permissions of that object.
+Upon page fault, the kernel inspects the target object and identifies the default permissions of that object.
 Then the kernel checks if the currently active security context for the accessing thread has either cached or capabilities that provide permissions.
 If default permissions + the active context permissions arent enough to